Submission deadline: 30 November 2021

 - Suitable papers will be double-blind peer reviewed

-- Authors should browse eTropic articles to ensure they are familiar with the journal’s multidisciplinary scope and style
+- Authors are requested to browse eTropic articles to make sure they are familiar with the journal’s multidisciplinary scope and style

 - For enquiries, or for pitching your ideas or abstracts, email email@example.com